fickryiman/vet-clinic-database/README.md

 ## ⭐️ Show your support <a name="support"></a>

 <!-- > Write a message to encourage readers to support your project -->
+If you like this project please follow me on my GitHub: [@fickryiman](https://github.com/fickryiman) or connect on my LinkedIn: [@fickry-bil-iman](https://www.linkedin.com/in/fickry-bil-iman).

 If you like this project...